 Packaging your own APK file

-This page will provide an advanced guide for those who have some understanding of RPG Maker, computers, and Android, to build an .apk
+This page will provide an advanced guide for those who have some understanding of RPG Maker, computers, and Android, to build an .apk file that can be installed directly without supporting software.

 Currently, this guide only supports RPG Maker MV/MZ.
 Other engines may be included in the future.